DAOresear-ch/ideas/dvf.md

 Can someone outside the DAO contribute?
 - If so, is that process clear, simple, and incentive aligned?

+Is there a steady stream of new contributors?
+- if so, do they stick around or do they leave?

+What is average contributor lifetime?

 <br>

 ## Governance